Check out current faculty research, scholarship, and creative activity and research information. Click here!

 Dean notifies chair/director/others and candidate in writing of rejection of departmental recommendations for promotion

 College dean sends select portions of dossiers, for faculty receiving positive recommendations for promotion, along with his/her own written letters of support, to the associate provost for faculty and academic planning.
-(Attention: Anita Leach, Cutler 310) Note: submit all dossiers from each college at the same time.
+(Attention: Anita Leach, Cutler 310) Note: each college should submit all dossiers from at the same time.

 Regional campus dean sends select portions of dossiers, for faculty receiving positive recommendations for promotion, along with his/her own written letters of support, to the executive dean for regional higher education.
-(Attention: Kim Hayden, Cutler 306) Note: submit all dossiers from each campus at the same time.
+(Attention: Kim Hayden, Cutler 306) Note: each campus should submit all the dossiers at the same time.

 March 1 - March 31